DawnKlein/Story/README.md

 Entire story, in progress, is stored in DawnKlein.md

-Each chapter is in a seperate HTML file, saved as Chapter[ChapterNumber].html
+Each published chapter is in a seperate HTML file, saved as Chapter[ChapterNumber].html